Tbilisi: Politics and administration

-Districts

 Administratively, the city is divided into raions (districts), which have their own units of central and local government with jurisdiction over a limited scope of affairs.
 This subdivision was established under Soviet rule in the 1930s, following the general subdivision of the Soviet Union.
-Since Georgia regained independence, the raion system was modified and reshuffled.
+After Georgia regained independence, the raion system was modified and reshuffled.
 According to the latest revision, Tbilisi raions include: